shakedzy/companion/docs/setting_up.md

 # Setting Up Required Services

-## OpenAI
+## OpenAI (or OpenAI alternative)
+Companion was developed over the OpenAI SDK and tested with OpenAI's GPT models.
+You can choose to use OpenAI's platform, or any other LLM-service which supports the OpenAI API interface.

-The OpenAI API will be used both for the chat (using ChatGPT) and Speech-to-Text (using Whisper).
+**Note:** Companion uses the OpenAI API for both the chat (using ChatGPT) and Speech-to-Text (using Whisper), so any OpenAI alternative will require to support both cases.

+### OpenAI

 1. Create an account on [OpenAI's website](https://openai.com/)
 2. Set up a [Paid Account](https://platform.openai.com/account/billing/overview)